GuiDupont/Gas-Puzzles/README.md

 - [x] Require (easy)
 - [ ] Staking

-## Contributors

-DO NOT COMMIT SOLUTIONS, BE SURE TO PUT ANSWERS IN `contracts/contracts_optimized` to ensure they fall into the `.gitignore`

 ## Players

 Your goal is to optimize the contracts such that they reach the target efficiency.